OS: iPadOS 14

 - The best tablets for everyone

 This iPad Air (2020) review will explain how the tablets only real downsides are comparative issues you might not notice otherwise.
 Its screen is bright and colorful, but competitors shine brighter and produce more color.
 Oh and its long battery life is outpaced by two of its competitors — which include the normal iPad.
+Still, it's good enough to merit a recommendation for best tablet in our Tom's Guide Awards 2021.

 So, should you buy the iPad Air 4?
 Here's everything to know about why Apple's latest iPad might be its best yet.